-

 Composting codeROOD

 To announce the end of the mass disobedient climate justice collective codeROOD, I co-wrote the following piece of movement history with input from my fellow comrades.
 We also conducted an oral history recording session during the closure/composting event.
 The original publication is on codeROOD website.
-Dear comrades-in-arms, climate justice allies, and codeROOD sympathisers, This is Read more
+Dear comrades-in-arms, climate justice allies, and codeROOD sympathisers, This is a farewell from codeROOD.
+After five active years dedicated to building the climate justice movement and two years of declining energy and loss of purpose, our grassroots collective has decided to compost itself.
+We don’t believe continuity is the only measure of success.
+We have… Read more

 -